Slavapat5/Course-Finder-Autumn/README.md

-# Course-Finder-Autumn
+# Course-Finder-Version-2
-Course Finder Autumn Code
+Course Finder Version 2

-# CourseFinder
+# CourseFinder 2
 ## Description
 This is CourseFinder, an application to help students find and save courses they're interested in.
 Here's what users can do on CourseFinder: